Pumpkins

 Preparing

-Microwave Method: Cut pumpkin in half, place cut side down on a microwave safe plate or tray.
+Microwave Method: Place pumpkin cut side down on a microwave safe plate or tray.
 Microwave on high for 15 minutes, check for doneness.
 If necessary, continue cooking at 1-2 minute intervals until fork tender.

 Preparing the puree: When the pumpkin is cool enough to handle, remove the peel using a small sharp knife and your fingers.
 Put the peeled pumpkin in a food processor and puree.
 Or use a food mill, ricer, strainer or potato masher to form a puree.